-If your template is a postcard template, the Campaign Wizard will bypass ‘Envelope’.
+If your template is a postcard or self mailer template, the Campaign Wizard will bypass ‘Envelope’.

 If your template is a letter, you’ll need to choose between the standard plain double window, or a custom single window outer envelope – if you have pre-ordered them.
 For more information on the Custom Envelope order process click here.

 Note: Your custom envelope order will need to be finalized before you can select it.
-Orders take 2-3 weeks to process, and made available to use in a campaign.
+Orders take 3-6 weeks to process, and made available to use in a campaign.
+Contact Support for current delivery timelines.
 Any pending orders will be listed in the bottom section of the envelope page.